s0lari/Decoy-sploit/README.md

 If you change the '50' to a larger number it will result in much larger file sizes.

 Place this file on a generally accessible share - also set it up for file auditing and logging to SIEM.
 Whitelist any backup process service accounts.
 Job done!

+## Invoke-Kerberoast

+To detect this, I'd suggest this : https://github.com/s0lari/Hornets-Nest#honey-users